alamehan/nice-list/README.md

   * [Visual Inspector](https://chrome.google.com/webstore/detail/visual-inspector/efaejpgmekdkcngpbghnpcmbpbngoclc) - Collaboration tool for website feedback and fixing design bugs.
   * [Stylebot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha) - Stylebot lets you manipulate the appearance of any website with custom CSS.
   * [CSSViewer](https://chrome.google.com/webstore/detail/cssviewer/ggfgijbpiheegefliciemofobhmofgce) - A simple CSS property viewer.
 Made by Nicolas Huon as a FireFox add-on.
   * [CSS Used](https://chrome.google.com/webstore/detail/css-used/cdopjfddjlonogibjahpnmjpoangjfff) - Get all css rules used by the selected DOM and its children.
+One click to get all.
   * [WhatFont](https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm) -  Inspect web fonts by just hovering on them.
 It is that simple and elegant.
   * [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp) - Advanced Eyedropper, Color Picker, Gradient Generator and other colorful goodies.
   * [Vue.js Devtools](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd) - Chrome and Firefox DevTools extension for debugging Vue.js applications.